yanickrochon/jquery.uix.multiselect/README.md

 * etc.

 Also, it quickly became slow when loading a few hundred items and some branches and [drag](https://github.com/michael/multiselect/issues/91) [and](https://github.com/michael/multiselect/issues/124) [drop](https://github.com/michael/multiselect/issues/8) issues.

+**Note :** This widget is still under development and all it's features has *not* been fully tested yet!

 Requirements
 ------------